Skip Breadcrumb Links

 Serve the Documents

 The LTB will send you a package that includes copies of your application and a Notice of Hearing.

-You must serve (officially give) a copy of the application and a copy of the Notice of Hearing to your landlord (or tenant), and any other parties who you have included in your application.
+In most cases, you must serve (officially give) a copy of the application and a copy of the Notice of Hearing to your landlord (or tenant), and any other parties who you have included in your application.
 Keep copies for yourself.

-It is very important that you serve these documents by the deadline and in the proper way:
+It is very important that you serve these documents by the deadline and in the proper way.